manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 The first three lines declare consts `http`, `url`, and `calculator`, by "requiring" internal Node.js modules *http* and *url*, as well as our own local module *calculator* (note once again how the latter is referenced as a local file path beginning with `./`, while the internal modules are referenced by their name only).

 We then declare const `server`, by calling function `createServer` of object `http`.
-The one and only parameter we pass into this function is an anonymous or inline function of the form `(req, res) => { ... }`.
+The one and only parameter we pass into this function is an anonymous or inline callback function of form `(req, res) => { ... }`.
 The running HTTP server will trigger this function whenever it receives a new incoming HTTP request.

 The body of this inline function does the heavy lifting required to handle a request.
+First, on line 6, we create an object called `myUrl`, by passing the `req.url` string attribute to class `url.URL`.
+Because `url.URL` is a class, and not a function, we need to call it using the `new` operator.
+This results in an object of type `URL` being created and assigned to const `myUrl`.

+This is followed by two `if` statements.
+If statements execute the code in their curly braces enclosed body block if the expression in the parentheses following the `if` keyword resolves to the boolean value `true`.
+On line 8, this is the case if the string contained in attribute `myUrl.pathname` is equal to the string value `"/duplicate"`, and it's the case on line 17 if `myUrl.pathname` is `"/square"`.

+Depending on which of the two if statements is true, our code responds to the request (by executing `res.end()`) by either running `calculator.duplicate()` or `calculator.square()`.
+These functions need a number to calculate a result, and we want to pass the number part of a request like `http://localhost:8000/duplicate?number=42`.
+We get this value by using function `get` from object `searchParams` on object `myUrl`, on lines 13 and 22.

+Last but not least, as it's not enough to set up HTTP request handling, we also set up the server to listen on port *8000* of address *localhost*, on the final five lines of our code file.

+Let's also reiterate what happens when we start this server application by running `node index.js`.

+As always, Node.js will parse our code file from top to bottom.
+It loads the code in modules *http*, *url*, and *./calculator*.
+It then executes the `http.createServer` function, followed by function `server.listen`.
+At this point, that's all that is being executed.
+The code between lines 6 and 24 is, at this point, NOT yet being executed!
+Instead, the code in module *http* waits for the first HTTP request to come in, and only when that happens, our code between lines 6 and 24 (that is, the body of the inline callback function), will be called (and will be called again and again for each incoming HTTP request).

 ... Übergang zu TypeScript - was passiert zum Beispiel, wenn die Berechnungsfunktionen einen String oder ein bool übergeben bekommen?